Clergy

 Lastly, Dr. Crossan is a charter inductee into the Hall of Distinguished Alumni of Goldey Beacom College, and served on the Board of Directors of Heron Point, a 66-acre tidewater refuge along the unspoiled shoreline of the Chester River, a tributary to the Chesapeake Bay on Maryland's Eastern Shore.

-Reverend Richard E. Evans Jr. is Associate Pastor of Groome Church, overseeing, among other tasks, congregational development and care.
+Reverend Richard E. Evans Jr. is an Associate Pastor of Groome Church, overseeing, among other tasks, congregational development and pastoral care.

 Evans grew up in Northern Baltimore County where his faith was shaped early on in the Episcopal Church and where he was also baptized and confirmed.
 During his teen years, while involved in Methodist Youth Fellowship, Evan’s faith deepened discovering in himself a passion to help underserved communities.
 In 1989, Rich and his wife Carol moved to the Eastern Shore and became members of Grace United Methodist Church, Salisbury, Maryland.